 - 13.1 The University shall in each year hold a General Meeting as its Annual General Meeting in addition to any other meetings in that year, and shall specify the meeting as such in the notices calling it.
 Not more than fifteen months shall elapse between the date of one Annual General Meeting of the University and that of the next.
-The Annual General Meeting shall be held at such time and place in the United Kingdom as the Board shall determine. - 13.2 All General Meetings of the University other than Annual General Meetings shall be called Extraordinary General Meetings. - 13.3 The Board may, whenever it thinks fit, convene an Extraordinary General Meeting, and an Extraordinary General Meeting shall also be convened if it receives a requisition by the Members in accordance with the Acts.
+The Annual General Meeting shall be held at such time and place in the United Kingdom as the Board shall determine and shall usually take place on the same day as a meeting of the Board. - 13.2 All General Meetings of the University other than Annual General Meetings shall be called General Meetings. - 13.3 The Board may, whenever it thinks fit, convene a General Meeting, and a General Meeting shall also be convened if it receives a requisition by the Members in accordance with the Acts.